romppane/Todo_API/README.md

 2. Create a .env file to the root of the project.
 3. Copy the skeleton for .env from .env-example
 4. Configure the .env file with the credentials of your own.
-    * Set PORT to which port you want server to be ran on, example 55555.
+    * Set SERVER_PORT to which port you want server to be ran on, example 55555.
-    * HOST is the addres of your database host address, example: localhost.
+    * DB_HOST is the addres of your database host address, example: localhost.
-    * USER field stands for the username of your database user, example: root.
+    * DB_USER field stands for the username of your database user, example: root.
-    * PASSWORD is the password of your database users password, example: root1234.
+    * DB_PASSWORD is the password of your database users password, example: root1234.
-    * Finally the DB field is the name of your database which you will be using, example: todoDB.
+    * Finally the DB_NAME field is the name of your database which you will be using, example: todoDB.
 5. Start the server with the command: node server.js
 <img src='pictures/env.PNG' alt="env fields in editor">